kernelim/linux/README.md

 The master branch is therefore disconnected from such kernel trees, solely to provide this README doc.

-## CentOS
+## CentOS / Rocky

 For each CentOS source release, a git commit and a tag is automatically created in the respective branch.
-This allows browsing and diff'ing the kernel source changes between various CentOS kernel versions.
+This allows browsing and diff'ing the kernel source changes between various CentOS and Rocky kernel versions.

 See the following tree branches: